Hangary/Flask_Food_Ordering/User-stories for week02.md

 ---

-- ***US1***: As a company staff, I should be able to log in this system with a username and password.
+- ***US1***: As a company staff, I should be able to log in this system with a username and password, so that I can manage the car information system safely.
   - ***Acceptance Criteria***:
     - Test - The system admin can log in and log off the database system with a correct username and password.
     - Test - If the username or password is wrong, this login will be rejected.